Chapter 14 Correlation and Scatterplots

 [1] 0.36839

 Here, we see that the original correlation between fertility and life expectancy (-.84) overstated the impact of this variable quite a bit.
-When we control for mean years of education, the relationship is reduced to -.61, which is significant lower but still suggests a somewhat strong relationship.
-We see a similar, though somewhat more dramatic reduction in the influence of level of education.
+When we control for mean years of education, the relationship is reduced to -.61, which is significantly lower but still suggests a somewhat strong relationship.
+We see a more dramatic reduction in the influence of level of education.
 When controlling for fertility rate, the relationship between level of education and life expectancy drops from .77 to .37, a fairly steep decline.
 These findings clearly illustrate the importance of thinking in terms of multiple, overlapping explanations of variation in the dependent variable.

 You can get the same results using the pcor function in the ppcor package.
 The format for this command is pcor.test(y, x, z).
-Note that when copying the subset of variables to the new object, I used na.omit to drop any observations that had missing data on any of the three variables.
+Note again that when copying the subset of variables to the new object, I used na.omit to drop any observations that had missing data on any of the three variables.

 #Copy subset of variables, dropping missing data